ethereum-optimism/superchain-registry/CONTRIBUTING.md

 3. Optimism privileged operational roles:
    1. Guardians.
 This is the role that can pause withdraws in the Optimism protocol.
-      1. After the FPAC upgrade, the `Guardian` can also blacklist dispute games and change the respected game type in the `OptimismPortal`.
+      1. After the Fault Proofs upgrade, the `Guardian` can also blacklist dispute games and change the respected game type in the `OptimismPortal`.
    2. Challengers.
 This is the role that can delete `L2OutputOracleProxy`'s output roots in the Optimism protocol
-      1. After the FPAC upgrade, the `CHALLENGER` is a permissionless role in the `FaultDisputeGame`.
+      1. After the Fault Proofs upgrade, the `CHALLENGER` is a permissionless role in the `FaultDisputeGame`.
 However, in the `PermissionedDisputeGame`, the `CHALLENGER` role is the only party allowed to dispute output proposals created by the `PROPOSER` role.